PSyGrid object

 mygrid.add_column('period_years', new_column_data, where='final_values', overwrite=False)

-The four arguments are a string with the name of the new field, the data to be stored in there, to which component of the PSyGrid object it should get added, and whether a field with the same name should be overwritten, if it already exists.
+The four arguments are a string with the name of the new field, the data to be stored in the column, the component of the PSyGrid object to which the column will be added, and a boolean indicating whether the column should overwrite any existing column with the same name.

 Warning